gardener/gardener/docs/extensions/bastion.md

 However, `Bastion`s have an expiry date, after which they will be garbage collected.

+When ssh access is set to `false` for the `Shoot` in the workers settings `Bastion` resources are deleted during shoot reconciliation and new ones are prevented from being created.

 ## What needs to be implemented to support a new infrastructure provider?

 As part of the shoot flow Gardener will create a special CRD in the seed cluster that needs to be reconciled by an extension controller, for example: